S3028837/ThAmCo/README.md

 I am currently working on the catering web service part of the project.

-### Database Classes
+### Database

-Working on creating each class for the catering database(db).
+**Challenges:**

-Trying to define the many-to-one relationships has proven dificult between the classes.
+Relationships between databases
-I have been making use of AI (Microsoft Copilot) and previous projects to try and understand the relationships.
+- Had trouble understanding the realtionships between the tables in the database.

-I have also made use of Copilot to generate test data for the database.
+I used Microsoft Copilot and looked at previous projects to help me understand it.